Become a Registered Counsellor

 What is the cost of the program?

-The cost for one year of PRAC is $5315 CDN.
-Applications can be made with a $150 Application Deposit which will be applied to the tuition once you are approved and you become a registered student.
-Early bird discounts on the full cost of tuition are available, inquire with email@example.com for more information.
+The cost for PRAC is comparable to other similar adult education programs and includes built-in practicum hours.
+Applications require a non-transferable, non-refundable Application Deposit which will be applied to the tuition once you are approved and you become a registered student.
+We offer early bird discounts on the full cost of tuition when applying before June 30th, inquire with firstname.lastname@example.org for more information.

 Do you offer student loans?